tonco-miyazawa/onig_syn_md/SYNTAX_6_9_6.md

 ### 4. ONIG_SYN_OP_PLUS_ONE_INF (enable `r+`)

-_Set in: Oniguruma, Python, Ruby, Perl_NG, Perl, Java, GnuRegex, Emacs, PosixExtended_
+_Set in: Oniguruma, Ruby, Perl_NG, Perl, Java, GnuRegex, Emacs, PosixExtended_

 Enables support for the standard `r+` metacharacter, meaning "one or more r's."
 You usually want this flag set unless you have turned on `ONIG_SYN_OP_VARIABLE_META_CHARACTERS`